huggingface/candle/candle-examples/examples/encodec/README.md

 ```

 This decodes the EnCodec tokens stored in `jfk-codes.safetensors` and generates
 an output wav file containing the audio data.
-If the output file name is set to
-`-`, the audio content directly gets played on the computer speakers if any.

 Instead of `code-to-audio` one can use:
 - `audio-to-audio in.mp3 out.wav`: encodes the input audio file then decodes it to a wav file.
 - `audio-to-code in.mp3 out.safetensors`: generates a safetensors file
   containing EnCodec tokens for the input audio file.

+If the audio output file name is set to `-`, the audio content directly gets
+played on default audio output device.
+If the audio input file is set to `-`, the audio
+gets recorded from the default audio input.